PhilStrub/jerry/README.md

-# AdventureWorks Agent - MVP
+# Jerry Agent - Demo

 A simplified AI assistant with LangChain agent, Qwen LLM, and local tools for database queries and Gmail operations.

+We make use of the AdventureWorks SQL Database as a fictitious e-commerce business.
+The Agent is able to fetch emails, classify them by type and criticality, perform structured RAG on the company database to retrieve relevant information and send a reply.

 ## Architecture